mitchell-lang/docs/lib/basic/kann.md

   - Adds a cost layer to a neural network definition.
 - `layerDropout (input, rate)`
   - Adds a dropout layer to a neural network definition.
-- `layerConv1d input numFilters size stride padding`
+- `layerConv1d (input, numFilters, size, stride, padding)`
   - Adds a 1-dimensional convolution layer to a neural network definition.
-- `layerConv2d input numFilters numRows numCols strideRows strideCols padRows padCols`
+- `layerConv2d (input, numFilters, numRows, numCols, strideRows, strideCols, padRows, padCols)`
   - Adds a 2-dimensional convolution layer to a neural network definition.
-- `max1d input kernelSize stride leftPad`
+- `max1d (input, kernelSize, stride, leftPad)`
   - Adds a 1-dimensional max pool layer to a neural network definition.
 The `kernelSize` is the spatial extent of the kernel.
-- `max2d input kernelRowSize kernelColSize strideRows strideCols padTop padLeft`
+- `max2d (input, kernelRowSize, kernelColSize, strideRows, strideCols, padTop, padLeft)`
   - Adds a 2-dimensional max pool layer to a neural network definition.

 ### Activation Functions